AcademySoftwareFoundation/EncodingGuidelines/Encoding.md

 ### HTJ2K

-HTJ2K is a modification of the JPEG2000 codecs, where it has been modified to be more scalable, and sigificantly faster than the original jpeg2000 codec at the expense of a slight increase in file-size.
+HTJ2K is a modification of the JPEG2000 codecs, where it has been modified to be more scalable, and significantly faster than the original jpeg2000 codec at the expense of a slight increase in file-size.
 The modification is now part of the JPEG2000 spec, and the decoder is now built into ffmpeg.

 The codec is royalty free, and there are several open source implementations with non-GPL licenses.